onurbil/TENT/README.md

 ## Data

-In order to download the data, please email to the following addresses:
+In order to download the data, please email to the following address:

 siamak.mehrkanoon@maastrichtuniversity.nl